prabhkirank12/iTube/README.md

 ## Main Features
   * Watch, upload and manage your video
   * Comment and edit your comments
-  * Like and dislike videos
+  * Like and dislike videos and comments
   * Search videos by keywords(i.e. Video's title & description)

 ## Challenges and Solutions